BootBlock/PoSh-Backup/README.md

 This method is more direct and is the recommended approach for all new automated setups.

-#### Deprecated Method: Using the Wrapper Script

-**Note:** The `UnlockVaultAndRun-PoShBackup.ps1` wrapper script is now **deprecated** and will be removed in a future version.
-While it still functions for backward compatibility, you should migrate any existing scheduled tasks to use the `-VaultCredentialPath` parameter as described above.

 ### Backing Up Virtual Machines via Snapshot Orchestration
 This is a powerful enterprise feature that allows for application-consistent backups of live virtual machines with minimal performance impact.